 6. Great starting point for exploring the mid-Atlantic

 Washington, DC sits in the mid-Atlantic region of the United States, making it a great starting point for a scenic and history-packed summer road trip.
 After visiting the monuments in Washington, get a rental car and take a day trip to a few of the Civil War battlefield sites.
 Manassas and Fredericksburg in Virginia are within an hour’s reach and both feature charming old town centers while Antietam in Maryland is perfect for those looking for scenic hikes.

 Being near the coast of Virginia, Delaware, and Maryland gives visitors to Washington, DC a number of seaside retreat options as well.
 Check out the Delaware coast where you’ll experience old Americana piers at Lewes, Bethany, Rehoboth, and Dewey beaches.
 You can also combine rest and relaxation with a food trip to Ocean City, Maryland; the perennial place to eat freshly steamed crabs harvested from the Chesapeake Bay.

 8. Mountain scenery within two hours

-If hiking and mountain scenery is more your idea of summer, Washington has plenty of those too; yet another one of the 8 reasons to visit Washington DC.
+If hiking, waterfalls and mountain scenery is more your idea of summer, Washington has plenty of those too; yet another one of the 8 reasons to visit Washington DC.
 The lovely town of Harper’s Ferry in West Virginia has a number of trails suitable for beginner to experience hikers.
 The nearby Catoctin Mountain Park provides lovely views of the Blue Ridge Mountain range and of course, the scenery presented by the Shenandoah Valley is definitely a sight to see.